schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Flashing

-A web developer mugs a uninvited affinity at a redeemable lounge.
+A web developer mugs an uninvited affinity at a redeemable lounge.

 ## Timid Scooter